top of page

 WORKSHOP HIGHLIGHTS

 Passing on traditions and skills is a key part of the National Folk Festival each year, and workshops offer a space to learn directly from expert proponents of their artforms.
-Whether it be instrumental tips and tricks, tunes from a particular folk traditions, or sharing songs, there is something for all ages and stages of learners.
-There are many workshops to choose from in 2025, and remember its never too late to start something new.
-Read on for a some highlights and then click here to peruse the full program grid!
+Whether it be instrumental tips and tricks, tunes from a particular folk tradition, or sharing songs, there is something for all ages and stages of learners.
+Remember, its never too late to start something new!
+Read on for a some highlights from the Workshop Program of the 2025 Festival.

 • Join Ngunnawal custodian Richie Allan as he shares his knowledge of Ngunnawal traditions.